 RecyClass is a non-profit, cross-industry initiative focused on advancing plastic packaging recyclability and ensuring traceability and transparency of recycled plastic content in Europe.
 RecyClass' Design for Recycling Guidelines provides recommendations for common packaging formats based on compatibility with the European plastics recycling industry.
-The tool is continuously reviewed and updated based on the latest technology and market developments and is accessible on the RecyClass website.
+The tool is continuously reviewed and updated based on the latest technology and market developments and is accessible on the Recyclass website.

 Using a survey format, the RecyClass tool requests that packaging designers respond to a series of design-related questions pertaining to a specific packaging design.
 These questions collect information about key design attributes that influence a package application's recycling compatibility.
 Designers have visibility into the impact of their answers on the interim result as they progress through the survey.
-The tool calculates a final assessment at the conclusion of the survey, with grades ranging from A to F. An "A" grade indicates the best recyclability performance of a package, while an "F" grade indicates that the package is not recyclable.
+The tool calculates a final assessment at the conclusion of the survey, with grades ranging from A to F. An "A" grade indicates the best recyclability performance of a package, being grades "B" and "C" also considered as recyclable.
+Grades from "D" to "F" indicate that the package is not recyclable.
 The results of the RecyClass tool survey include a summary of Design for Recycling incompatibilities as well as a map that indicates which European countries have the appropriate infrastructure to sort, collect, and/or recycle the design in question.
 Design for recycling recommendations behind the RecyClass tool are based on scientific evidence.
 RecyClass developed and published standard recyclability and sorting evaluation protocols to assess the compatibility of substances and components in plastic packaging.
 Test campaigns are yearly funded by RecyClass to accelerate the transition to circular design for recycling criteria and to contribute to the European standardization of such design criteria.